Nelson Velazquez Preview, Player Props: Royals vs. White Sox

 Nelson Velazquez At The Plate

-- Velazquez has five doubles, nine home runs and six walks while hitting .239.
+- Velazquez has five doubles, 10 home runs and seven walks while hitting .240.

-- In 11 games this season (39.3%), Velazquez has picked up an RBI, and in five of those games (17.9%) he had more than one.
-He has also driven in three or more of his team's runs in one contest.
+- In 41.4% of his games this season, Velazquez has driven in at least one run.
+In six of those games (20.7%) he recorded two or more RBI, while accounting for three or more of his team's runs in one contest.

-- He has scored in 15 of 28 games this season, and more than once 3 times.
+- He has scored in 16 of 29 games this year, and more than once 3 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.